 “We have no interest in buying stake in Air India.
-We are interested in buying stake in IndiGo, but this is not the right time as issues among promoters are yet to be resolved,” Baker told reporters.
+Interested in buying stake in IndiGo, but this is not the right time as issues among promoters are yet to be resolved,” said Qatar Airways CEO Akbar Al Baker.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines